 The melodrama comes inwardly from the story but outwardly from the fact that this is the last planned production from Studio Ghibli, the great Japanese animation house that brought us My Neighbor Totoro, Naucissa, and the Oscar winning Spirited Away.
-If you know their work then you know that within the world of studio animation they are the great quiet in a storm of general cacophony.
-They create stories that are a watercolor dream world with universal themes both large and small.
+If you know their work then you know that within the world of studio animation they are the great quiet in a storm of cacophony.
+They create stories that are a watercolor dreams with universal themes both large and small.
 Other animation houses want to make a movie that will sell; Studio Ghibli make a movie that will linger in your heart.

 Like so much of Ghibi’s great work, When Marnie Was There is a story about how emotional health is intrinsically linked to a change in location.
 Our hero is Anna, an orphaned 12 year-old in foster care who is suffering under the kind of identity crisis that such a situation often brings about.
 At school she suffers an asthma attack and her foster parents send her away for a summer vacation by the sea in the care of a kindly old couple.
 Wandering around, trying to get her bearings, she finds herself obsessed by an old empty mansion not far away that can only be reached by a rowboat.
 In the upstairs window, Anna spots pretty blond Marnie and becomes her friend.
 They are polar opposites but Anna is fascinated.
 Within the vast caverns of her lonely life, Marnie becomes a beacon of light and their friendship only deepens.
 There’s a joy in their bond when they are together and they often unashamedly express their need for one another (it never surfaces but we always feel overtones of romance circling around them).